Finalizer: Syntax

 Programming languages that use finalizers include C++/CLI, C#, Clean, Go, Java, JavaScript and Python.
 Syntax varies significantly by language.

 In Java, a finalizer is a method called finalize, which overrides the Object.finalize method.

-In JavaScript, FinalizationRegistry allows you to request a callback when an object is garbage-collected.
+In JavaScript, FinalizationRegistry allows requesting a callback when an object is garbage-collected.

 In Python, a finalizer is a method called __del__.

 In Perl, a finalizer is a method called DESTROY.

 In C#, a finalizer (called "destructor" in earlier versions of the standard) is a method whose name is the class name with ~ prefixed, as in ~Foo – this is the same syntax as a C++ destructor, and these methods were originally called "destructors", by analogy with C++, despite having different behavior, but were renamed to "finalizers" due to the confusion this caused.

 In C++/CLI, which has both destructors and finalizers, a destructor is a method whose name is the class name with ~ prefixed, as in ~Foo (as in C#), and a finalizer is a method whose name is the class name with ! prefixed, as in !Foo.

 In Go finalizers are applied to a single pointer by calling the runtime.SetFinalizer function in the standard library.